Choco pie: History

 In 1973, a member of the R&D team of the Korean firm Tongyang Confectionery visited a hotel in Georgia, US, and was inspired by the chocolate-coated sweets available in the hotel's restaurant.
-He returned to South Korea and began experimenting with a chocolate biscuit cake, creating the "choco pie" as it is known to Koreans.
-The name "Choco Pie" became popular when Tongyang first released the Orion Choco Pie, and was well received by Korean children, as well as the elderly, because of its affordable price and white marshmallow filling.
+He returned to South Korea and began experimenting with a chocolate biscuit cake, creating the "choco pie" as it is known to South Koreans.
+The name "Choco Pie"(초코 파이) became popular when Tongyang first released the Orion Choco Pie, and was well received by South Korean children, as well as the elderly, because of its affordable price and white marshmallow filling.
 Tongyang Confectionery later renamed the company Orion Confectionery thanks to the success of the Orion Choco Pie brand.

-PNB, a bakery company founded in 1951 in Jeonju, South Korea, is famous for its traditional choco pie confectionaries.
-This earlier timeline indicates an earlier existence of a variation of the treat in Korean history.
-There is a related historical connection as this bakery is prevalent only near the traditional Hanok villages of Jeonju.

 In 1979, Lotte Confectionery began to sell a similar confection.
 When Lotte Confectionery put the Lotte Choco Pie on the market, it chose to spell the prefix slightly differently in Hangul from how Tongyang was spelling it.
 Tongyang had been using "쵸" ("Chyo"), while Lotte began using "초" ("Cho").
 Haitai and Crown Confectionery also began selling their own versions of choco pies.
 Lotte also began selling as Choco Pie in Japan in 1983.

 In 1999, after many years of sales of different "Choco Pie" products, Tongyang (Orion) filed a lawsuit against Lotte for their use of the term "Choco Pie", claiming that the name was their intellectual property.
 The court ruled, however, that Tongyang was responsible for having allowed its brand name to become, over time, a generic trademark and that the term "choco pie" was to be considered a common noun due to its generic descriptive sense in reference to confections of similar composition.